superhighfives/pika/README.md

 mint bootstrap
 ```

 Open `Pika.xcodeproj` and you should be good to go.
-If you into my problems, please [detail them in an issue](https://github.com/superhighfives/pika/issues/new/).
+If you into any problems, please [detail them in an issue](https://github.com/superhighfives/pika/issues/new/).

 ## Contributions